Coimbatore–Pollachi line: Gauge conversion

 The line was closed for gauge conversion in 2008.
 Rail service was stopped for eight years.
 In 2017, the Coimbatore–Pollachi line gauge conversion was completed and train service resumed with one passenger train.
 Before the conversion which was completed in April 2017, the line was formerly between Podanur Junction and Pollachi Junction.

+Currently, the following trains operate between Pollachi and Coimbatore: